-Credentialing encompasses the review and qualification processes that providers must go through in order to be added to a preferred list or network.
+Credentialing encompasses the thorough review and qualification processes that providers must go through to be added to an insurer’s preferred list or network.
 It has long been a part of federal requirements for Medicare providers and suppliers.

 Service providers usually have to submit: 1) a written application, 2) proof of required licenses, 3) verification of information from primary and secondary sources, and 4) confirmation of eligibility for payment.
 The MA plan must have written policies and procedures to ensure all approved service providers follow these steps in order to conform with Medicare requirements for provider selection and evaluation.

 It’s clear that credentialing is not a simple task and the difficulty of credentialing is compounded by the type of vendor.
-Historically, Medicare has credentialed medical-related products, which is why there is well-defined regulatory oversight and thus protocols for quality.
-With the increase in non-medical supplemental benefits by Medicare Advantage plans, the typical credentialing playbook is not one that these plans can follow.
+Historically, Medicare has credentialed medical-related products, which is why there is well-defined regulatory oversight and protocols for quality.
+With the increase in non-medical supplemental benefits by Medicare Advantage plans, the typical credentialing playbook is not one that these plans can continue to follow.

 For instance, the same process to credential a medical provider is not one you can typically use for a non-medical caregiver who is assisting with homemaker tasks.
 This is the problem that MA plans were faced with in 2019 with the expansion of supplemental benefits to reimburse for in-home care.
-Luckily, companies like healthAlign were delegated to help create and implement the credentialing process for these benefits.
+Luckily, companies like The Helper Bees were delegated to help create and implement the credentialing process for these benefits.
 The company was able to tackle the credentialing of non-medical services for a health plan through verification of licensure, insurance, preclusion lists, sanction lists, state-specific verifications, and policies and procedures.

 As the number of in-home supplemental benefits has exploded, so too has the need to create a similarly standardized credentialing process for the personal assistance benefit.
 Health plans are beginning to provide services to promote aging in place.
 These services include but are not limited to pest control, meal delivery, and home modifications.

-healthAlign will monitor the performance of its network service providers based on member/client grievances, timely clinical escalations, timely claims/billing submissions, no-show and cancellation rates, and documented concerns.
-As issues arise, regardless of the source, they will be addressed immediately with corrective action. healthAlign will give a reasonable amount of time for the provider to rectify the situation with a clearly defined and measurable corrective action plan (CAP).
-If the subcontractor fails to meet the expectations of the CAP, termination may be a viable course of action.
+In other words: As issues arise, The Helper Bees handles them.
+The Helper Bees will give a reasonable amount of time for the provider to rectify the situation with a clearly defined and measurable corrective action plan (CAP).
+If the provider fails to meet the expectations of the CAP, termination may be a viable course of action.